 Place Geocoding

-The Rijksmuseum's collection metadata references over 32,000 distinct places — production sites, depicted locations, and artist birthplaces spanning five continents and five centuries.
-Most arrive as bare names without coordinates. rijksmuseum-mcp+ geocodes these places by cascading through multiple authority databases, enabling proximity search, geographic analysis, and spatial reasoning over the entire collection.
+The Rijksmuseum's collection metadata references nearly 37,000 distinct places — production sites, depicted locations, and artist birthplaces spanning five continents and five centuries.
+Most include geographic authority IDs but no latitude/longitude coordinates. rijksmuseum-mcp+ geocodes these places by cascading through multiple authority databases, enabling proximity search, geographic analysis, and spatial reasoning over the entire collection.
+Every geocoded coordinate carries a three-tier provenance tag (authority / derived / manual) so its source can be audited.

 distinct places